Find Grad Schools

 32 Yearly Graduations

-The 3rd most popular school in the country for health and medical administrative services majors who are seeking their doctor's degree is Eastern Virginia Medical School.
+The 3rd most popular school in the country for health & medical administrative services majors who are seeking their doctor's degree is Eastern Virginia Medical School.
 Each year, around 1,200 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 32 people received their doctor's degree in health and medical administrative services from Eastern Virginia Medical School.
-Around 63% of these students were from an underrepresented racial-ethnic group, and 66% were women.
+During the most recent year for which we have data, 32 people received their doctor's degree in health & medical administrative services from Eastern Virginia Medical School.
+Of these students, 85% were women and 62% were members of underrepresented racial-ethnic groups.

 #4